-Staff training on the delivery of RSE is included in our Continuing Professional Development calendar.
+Staff training on the delivery of RSE is included in the school's Continuing Professional Development calendar.

 The Head of School may also invite visitors from outside the school, such as school nurses, or sexual health professionals, to provide support and training to staff teaching RSE.